crypto-org-chain/chain-docs/docs/getting-started/staking.md

-## Rewards
+## Validator Rewards

 To incentivise validators to run the network, rewards are accumulated and distributed to the validators.
 There are three sources for the rewards:

 1. Monetary expansion with a fixed total supply
 1. [Transaction Fees](./transaction.md#transaction-fee)
-1. Slashing of byzantine and non-live nodes
+1. Slashing of byzantine and non-live nodes (if any)

-The `RewardsPoolState` data structure stores all the information about remaining funds and distribution states:
+The `RewardsPoolState` data structure stores all the information about the remaining funds and distribution states:

 ```
 pub struct RewardsPoolState {